-This remuneration report discloses the individual remuneration paid and owed to current and previous members of the Executive Board and Supervisory Board of Hamburger Hafen und Logistik Aktiengesellschaft (HHLA) for the 2022 financial year.
+This remuneration report discloses the individual remuneration paid and owed to current and previous members of the Executive Board and Supervisory Board of Hamburger Hafen und Logistik Aktiengesellschaft (HHLA) for the 2023 financial year.
 The remuneration is explained in clear, simple terms.
 The report was issued by the Executive Board and Supervisory Board on the basis of Section 162 of the German Stock Corporation Act (AktG) and has been reviewed by the auditor.
-The system determining remuneration for the Executive Board in line with Section 87a (1) and (2) sentence 1 AktG and the most recent remuneration resolution relating to the remuneration of the Supervisory Board according to Section 113 (3) AktG are both published at www.hhla.de/corporategovernance \(\mathbf{L}\).
+The system determining remuneration for the Executive Board in line with Section 87a (1) and (2) sentence 1 AktG and the most recent remuneration resolution relating to the remuneration of the Supervisory Board in accordance with Section 113 (3) AktG are both published at www.hhla.de/corporategovernance.

-Remuneration review of 2022
+Remuneration review of 2023

-Approval of the remuneration systems, the remuneration report for the 2021 financial year and consideration of the resolution passed by the Annual General Meeting in accordance with Section 120a (4) AktG
+Approval of the remuneration systems, the remuneration report for the 2022 financial year and consideration of the resolution passed by the Annual General Meeting in accordance with Section 120a (4) AktG

 The current remuneration system for members of the HHLA Executive Board was extensively reviewed - also with regard to the appropriateness of the remuneration - by the Personnel Committee and Supervisory Board in the 2020 and 2021 financial years with the aid of an external, independent remuneration advisor.
-The system was approved by the Annual General Meeting on 10 June 2021 with a majority of 95.8 % of the votes.
-The current regulations regarding the remuneration of the Supervisory Board were also reviewed in detail by the Executive Board and Supervisory Board in the 2020 and 2021 financial years and approved by the Annual General Meeting on 10 June 2021 with a majority of 99.8 % of the votes.
+The system was approved by the Annual General Meeting on 10 June 2021 with a majority of 95.8 % of votes cast.
+The current regulations on the remuneration of the Supervisory Board were also reviewed in detail by the Executive Board and Supervisory Board in the 2020 and 2021 financial years and approved by the Annual General Meeting on 10 June 2021 with a majority of 99.8 % of votes cast.

-The remuneration report issued by HHLA in accordance with the requirements of Section 162 AktG regarding remuneration granted and owed to serving and former members of the Executive Board and Supervisory Board in the 2021 financial year was approved by the Annual General Meeting on 16 June 2022 with a majority of 97.5 % of the votes.
+The remuneration report issued by HHLA in accordance with the requirements of Section 162 AktG regarding remuneration granted and owed to serving and former members of the Executive Board and Supervisory Board in the 2022 financial year was approved by the Annual General Meeting on 15 June 2023 with a majority of 96.5 % of votes cast.

-Given the high approval rate for the remuneration report for the 2021 financial year by the 2022 Annual General Meeting, the Executive Board and Supervisory Board do not deem it necessary to adapt the basic approach or structure of the remuneration report.
-In the interests of clarity, the presentation method was streamlined somewhat compared to the previous year.
+Given the high approval rate for the remuneration report for the 2022 financial year by the 2023 Annual General Meeting, the Executive Board and Supervisory Board do not deem it necessary to modify the basic approach or fundamental structure of the remuneration report.

-Application of the Executive Board remuneration system in the 2022 financial year
+Application of the Executive Board remuneration system in the 2023 financial year

 The system for remunerating members of the Executive Board approved by the 2021 Annual General Meeting applies to the remuneration of all members of the HHLA Executive Board.
-The contracts of members of the Executive Board serving in the 2022 financial year all comply with this system, although there are vested pension commitments for two members of the Executive Board dating from the time before the current remuneration system was approved.
+The contracts of members of the Executive Board serving in the 2023 financial year all comply with this system.
+There are, however, vested pension commitments for the Chairwoman of the Executive Board and Dr. Roland Lappin, who stepped down from his role as CFO on 31 January 2023, dating from the time before the current remuneration system was approved.

-Application of the Supervisory Board remuneration system in the 2022 financial year
+Application of the Supervisory Board remuneration system in the 2023 financial year

-The Supervisory Board remuneration regulations, which remained unchanged from the previous year, were also applied in full during the 2022 financial year, as approved by the decision of the Annual General Meeting of 10 June 2021.
+The Supervisory Board remuneration regulations, which remained unchanged from the previous year, were also applied in full during the 2023 financial year, as approved by the decision of the Annual General Meeting of 10 June 2021.